Providing world-class events since 2006

 Recording available upon request.

-Emerging risks webinar with Willis Re ERM and Willis Research Network
+Emerging risks webinar with Willis Re ERM and WTW Research Network

 In December, Lucy Stanbrough took part in the last Willis Re ERM webinar of the year with Dave Ingram and Daniil Shalmiyev.
 The session focused on emerging risks and some of the work over the last year from the Emerging Risks hub, along with discussions on how to find them, and what to keep in mind when evaluating, monitoring and taking action.
 The hope is that by tracking and planning for Emerging Risks, a company will not be totally surprised when one of them actually happens.
 Examples of emerging risks were used throughout the webinar, including a list of 50 possible risks that are on our radar.